realSConway/Payserver/README.md

 # Payserver

-This is a guide to installing and configuring Electrum-Personal-server with NGINX, using simple PHP/HTML payment page on OpenSUSE Raspberry Pi.
+This is a guide to installing and configuring Electrum-Merhcant with NGINX, using simple PHP/HTML payment page on OpenSUSE Raspberry Pi.

 Create user **web** which will be the main user within this project.